2. Significant Material Accounting Policies

 The Company estimates the net realisable value (NRV) of its inventories by taking into account estimated selling price, estimated cost of completion, estimated costs necessary to make the sale, obsolescence considering the past trend.
 Inventories are written down to NRV where such NRV is lower than their cost.

+Inventories include stock-in-trade and finished goods.
 Inventories are stated at lower of cost on weighted average basis and net realizable value.
-Finished goods and process stock include cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
-Net realizable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale.
+Stock-in-trade includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+Finished goods include cost of raw materials, cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
+Net realizable value represents the estimated selling price of inventories less all estimated costs of completion and costs necessary to make the sale.”

 The Company considers all highly liquid financial instruments, which are readily convertible into known amounts of cash that are subject to an insignificant risk of change in value and having original maturities of three months or less from the date of purchase, to be cash equivalents.